What Are Adjective Clauses?

 In this example, the information in the adjective clause is essential, because without it, the sentence would simply say 'Do you know the people?'

-A non-essential (also called nonrestrictive) adjective clause gives us extra information the meaning of the sentence is understood without it.
+A non-essential (also called nonrestrictive) adjective clause gives us extra information and omitting it would not change or damage the meaning of the sentence.

 I discussed it with my father,

-In this example, the adjective clause gives extra information, but it is not necessary to understand the meaning of the sentence.
+In this example, the adjective clause gives extra information and is not necessary to the overall meaning of the sentence.

 Adjective Clause vs. Adjective Phrase